ShareSoc Policies and Position Statements

 The framework for investment

-Unfortunately there are still many things wrong with the UK investment scene.
-Individual investors are discriminated against in many ways because policies have been determined to a large extent by the views of institutional investors or major public company directors.
-Alternatively they have been influenced by politicians who have no experience or knowledge of stock market investment, and in some cases who view stock market investors as mere gamblers, or “speculators”, as they phrase it.
+Unfortunately, there are still many things wrong with the UK investment environment.
+Individual investors are discriminated against in many ways because policies have been influenced to a large extent by institutional investors, issuers, financial intermediaries and politicians.

 1. Proper enfranchisement of shareholders (nominee accounts to be discouraged) so that shareholder democracy is restored.

-2. Reformed corporate governance so that shareholders control companies and not the management.
-Specifically that shareholder committees appoint the auditors, make directors appointments and set the remuneration of directors.
+2. Improved corporate governance so that shareholders control companies and not the management.

 3. Changes in legislation to protect shareholders rights and enable shareholders to pursue errant companies and directors when necessary.